fricy/Irrigation_controller/docs/User Guide.md

 - **RTC battery low** - DS3231 backup battery flat (time will be lost on power loss).
 Condition only detected on cold starts, not on reboot.
 - **OLED fault** - display not responding (fault logged to Z2M/HA)
 - **Maintenance lock active** - shown as a fault-style page when triggered
+- **Cycle Blocked** - transient warning that shows when attempting to start a cycle with duration scale set to 0%, or when no valid zones are configured for the cycle

 `I/O fault` and `Maintenance` conditions block all zone and cycle starts.
 Operation of the controller is possible under the other fault conditions with diminished funcionality.